 Computation Procedure for the Pavement Condition Measures (FHWA-HIF-18-022) for use during the "transition" period.
 This methodology was also used to establish the Current Condition for Interstate pavements in Arkansas.
 Based on the Discussion of Section 490.105(e)(7) Phase-in Requirements for Interstate Pavement Measures the 4-Year Pavement Performance Target for Arkansas' Interstate pavements was estimated.
-Factors that were taken into consideration as part of this estimation included the calculated Current Condition, Interstate pavements, and the anticipated level of available funding.
+Factors that were taken into consideration as part of this estimation included the calculated Current Condition, Interstate projects that are anticipated to be completed by 2021, estimated deterioration rates for Interstate pavements, and the anticipated level of available funding.